tlewowski/defect-prediction/docs/reproduction.md

 ## Reproduction

-The PhD thesis consisted of several steps leading to finally building and evaluating defect prediction models.
+The research consisted of several steps leading to finally building and evaluating defect prediction models.

 Those steps are described in the order of execution below.
 Be aware that some of them may take a rather long time (weeks) and are meant to be parallelized, possibly in a cloud setup.

+All intermediate results coming from long-running processes can be also downloaded directly from Zenodo and used as was in the original research.

 This parallelization is _not_ included in the reproduction scripts, because it heavily depends on the number of available machines and their power.
 Instead, each script that may be